 - Wash out your nostrils at the end of each session, to avoid residue corroding the skin.

-Bombing is when you wrap the substance in a cigarette paper/tissue and swallowed.
+Bombing is when you wrap the substance in a cigarette paper/tissue and swallow it.

-Taking drugs orally will have a slower onset to snorting, injecting or smoking.
-As the substances need to enter the digestive system to then be passed into the blood stream.
-Taking powdered substance orally can result in up to an hours wait for the effects.
+Taking drugs orally will have a slower onset to snorting, injecting or smoking as the substances need’s to enter the digestive system to then be passed into the blood stream.
+Taking powdered substances orally can result in up to an hour’s wait for the effects.